ms471841/socionote/README.md

 ## Getting Started

 This is the note app where i use the google authentication and firebase to store the notes .
+This is the well performance flutter Application , where we can write notes.

+features :

+1. Google authentication
+2. Sign In / Sign Out
+3. Add note
+4. Delete note
+5. cloud firestore as a database
+6. User profile page
+7. Uses hero tag
+8. Random color of the application which makes it beautiful.
+9. Beautiful splash screen.
+10. Made with flutter